top of page

 What:

-We offer fresh and frozen produce, dairy products, meat, proteins, canned and dry goods, and bread.
+We offer fresh and frozen produce, dairy products, meat, proteins, canned and dry goods, and baked goods.
 We sometimes offer other items, such as baby food, vitamins, hygiene items, and vegetable starts, when these become available.

 Where: